-Population aging is accelerating rapidly worldwide.
-Increased life expectancy — up from an estimated 72.3 years in 2014 to 73.3 years in 2019 — will bring the number of people aged 65+ worldwide to over 604 million, or 10.8 percent of the total global population.
+A seniors healthy heart can increase the number of age, Population ageing is accelerating rapidly worldwide.
+Increased life expectancy — up from an estimated 72.3 years in 2014 to 73.3 years in 2019 — will bring the number of people aged 65+ worldwide to over 604 million, or 10.8 per cent of the total global population.

 As a person grows older, the risk of heart diseases increases and the hazardous factors reaches the height in case of seniors due to low activity level, less nutritious diet, increased weight, high blood pressure and so many other causes.